doleron/esp8266-1-channel-relay-board-with-mqtt/README.md

 ```
 After uploaded the code to the ESP and plug it in the board the relay began to switch into the two states every 2 seconds.
 Gotcha!

-Almost done, now let's plug it in the MQTT bus.
+Almost done, now we know how to control the relay so let's plug it in the MQTT bus.

 ## Making the board a MQTT subscriber